 Geothermal energy is a renewable energy resource derived from the heat within the subsurface of the Earth.
 Unlike intermittent resources, geothermal energy provides reliable baseload power generation because it can be utilized 24 hours a day, or whenever it is needed.
-An estimated 17,000 GWh of geothermal power potential exists in Idaho, much of it in the southern portions of the state as depicted in Figure 2.2.
-135 Ormat manages Idaho's only operating commercial geothermal power plant, the 11 MW Raft River Enhanced Geothermal System Project, located in Cassia County.
-136 Idaho is one of seven states with utility-scale electricity generation from geothermal energy.
-137
+An estimated 13,550 MW worth of undiscovered geothermal power exists in Idaho, much of it in the southern portions of the state.136 Ormat manages Idaho's only operating commercial geothermal power plant, the 11 MW Raft River Enhanced Geothermal System Project, located in Cassia County.137 Idaho is one of seven states with utility-scale electricity generation from geothermal energy.138

-In addition to electric generation, direct use of geothermal waters is the oldest, most versatile, and most prevalent utilization of geothermal energy.
-There are over 1,000 wells and 200 springs across Idaho.
-Wells that have a bottom hole temperature greater than 85 degrees Fahrenheit and less than 212 degrees Fahrenheit are designated as low-temperature geothermal (LTG) resource wells.
-These LTG resources are used for space heating, aquaculture, greenhouses, and recreation throughout the state.
+In addition to electric generation, direct use of geothermal waters is the oldest, most versatile, and most prevalent utilization of geothermal energy.139 There are over 1,000 wells and 200 springs across Idaho.
+Wells that have a bottom hole temperature greater than 85 degrees Fahrenheit and less than 212 degrees Fahrenheit are designated as low-temperature geothermal (LTG) resource wells.140 These LTG resources are used for space heating, aquaculture, greenhouses, and recreation throughout the state.